AdrienHdz/magic-cropping-tool/README.md

 </div>

 **Licensing**

-The artificial intelligence model used in production for this website directly comes from the amazing work done by [Twitter Research](https://github.com/twitter-research/image-crop-analysis).
+The artificial intelligence model utilized on this website in production is based on the exceptional work of [Twitter Research](https://github.com/twitter-research/image-crop-analysis).
+The html and css layout of this website draws inspiration from the [Complete Angular Developer in 2023](https://zerotomastery.io/courses/learn-angular/) course from ZTM, which I completed and found to be amazing.